danielflanigan/layouteditor-wrapper/README.md

 - `wrapper.py`, which contains wrapper classes for the LayoutScript objects;
 - `path.py`, which contains classes and functions useful for drawing co-planar waveguide components;
 - `components.py`, which contains a few example functions that create useful components.

-There is also a template script `app/interactive.py` that starts LayoutEditor with `Layout` and `Drawing` objects in the namespace:
+- `__main__.py`, a script for interactive use that creates `Layout` and `Drawing` objects.
 ```
-$ /path/to/layouteditor-wrapper$ python -i app/interactive.py
+/some/directory/somewhere> python -i -m layouteditor_wrapper
 Variable 'l' is <class 'layouteditor_wrapper.wrapper.Layout'>
 Variable 'd' is <class 'layouteditor_wrapper.wrapper.Drawing'>
 >>> d.cells
-OrderedDict([('noname', <layouteditor_wrapper.wrapper.Cell object at 0x00000262A2FAC518>)])
+OrderedDict([('noname', <layouteditor_wrapper.wrapper.Cell object at 0x000001CDFF756B38>)])
 ```

-This script can be used as a template to create layouts entirely in code.

 ## Installation

+This package is compatible with versions of LayoutEditor that include LayoutScript instead of the old pylayout interface.
 The only dependencies are `setuptools` for installation and `numpy`.

 ### Linux